chintansmk/wpsolr-search-engine/readme.txt

 27. 27) Admin: create local or cloud Solr indexes.

 == Changelog ==

+= 7.7 =
+* All Widgets are now a <a href="http://twig.sensiolabs.org/" target="_blank">Twig</a> template, which you can change with your theme Customizer.
+* New Widget 'WPSOLR Sort' to sort search results wherever your theme can support it.
+* Warning: Minimum PHP requirement is now PHP 5.5 (was 5.3 before).

 = 7.6 =
 * Extra option (default) to use your current theme search templates to display Solr results.
 Advantage: search results are fully controlled by your theme's standard loop.
 Drawback: advanced Solr features are not available: keyword autocompletion, did you mean, sort, facets.